December 8th

 Meaning of the subhAShita:

-There is no eye equal to knowledge; there is no penance parallel to truth; there is no pain akin to desire; there is no happiness synonymous to renunciation/sacrifice.
+There is no eye equal to knowledge; there is no penance parallel to truth; there is no pain akin to desire; there is no happiness synonymous with renunciation/sacrifice.

 Commentary:

-When one reads or acquires a new piece of knowledge, he says, that was an 'eye-opener'!!
+When one reads or acquires a new piece of knowledge, he says, that was an 'eye-opener'!
 Rightfully so!
-If one has to know about something, the best way is seeing it.
+If one has to know something, the best way is to see it.
 For, seeing is believing!
-To get a full understanding of anything, one has to use his faculty of vision, either the physical vision or the vision of one's mind.
+To get a full understanding of anything, one has to use a faculty of vision—either the physical vision or the vision of the mind.
 Without that, the cognition stays incomplete.
-Hence, the author says that knowledge is the best tool for perception as it gives the best vision!
+Hence, the author says that knowledge is the best tool for perception as it gives the best vision.

-To do penance, one doesn't have to go to a remote cave in an abandoned hill!
-Penance basically is a task carried out on a constant basis; something that takes effort and willpower to keep up with.
+To do penance, one doesn't have to go to a remote cave on an abandoned hill.
+Penance, basically is a task that must be carried out constantly; something that takes effort and willpower to keep up with.
 To achieve this, if one resolves to always speak the truth and never utter a lie, that would qualify for penance.
-To undergo such a vow and keep up with it might be the toughest task on a day to day basis.
-But if one keeps it up, then he does not have to do any other penance!!
+To undergo such a vow and keep up with it might be the toughest task on a day-to-day basis.
+Yet if one keeps it up, he does not have to do any other penance!!
 Then, what to speak about one's quest for the ultimate truth!!
 That would be the ultimate kind of penance.

 The best and easiest way to happiness is renunciation.
 Renunciation, not in terms of duties, but in terms of expectations and hopes; not in terms of life, but in terms of attachments and bindings.
 As soon as one gives up these restrictions, there is only unbound happiness!
 Hence surrender/relinquishment is the best way to happiness.

-Also, making oneself happy, is certainly in his own hands!!
-Only he can keep his troubles at bay!
+Making oneself happy, is certainly in his own hands.
+Only he can keep his own troubles at bay!

 pada vigrahaH: